tobgu/qcache/README.rst

 ********
 Features
 ********
-- Simple, single process, single process, server.
+- Simple, single thread, single process, server.
 - Expressive JSON-based query language with format and features similar to SQL SELECT.
 Queries are data that can easily be transformed or enriched.
 - Support for JSON or CSV input and output format